Baseline-Blockchain/baseline-node/docs/exchange-integration.md

   - `getnewaddress` – allocate deposit and change addresses.
   - `listunspent` – build withdrawal inputs.
   - `sendtoaddress` / `sendmany` (via wallet CLI) – broadcast withdrawals; they accept the same parameters and error codes you use on Bitcoin.
-  - `walletpassphrase`, `walletlock` – optional hardware security; the wallet uses PBKDF2-encrypted seeds.
+  - `walletpassphrase`, `walletlock` - unlock/lock the wallet; the wallet uses PBKDF2-encrypted seeds with integrity checks.
   - `dumpwallet`, `importwallet`, `importprivkey` – cold/offline backups and recovery.

 - **Operations**